cucumber/cucumber-ruby/README.txt

 * TODO: OK Actually execute the stories
 * TODO: Make rake run specs by default
 * TODO: OK Make it work with pure ruby regexen
-* TODO: Make it work with strings
+* TODO: Make it work with string steps
 * TODO: bin/cucumber --require [dir|file|glob]* --language no --format [file]*
 * TODO: Pending steps shold print a block of code that can be pasted into code
 * TODO: cucumber --where "Some text from a step" that prints "__FILE__:__LINE__ (STEP PATTERN)"